menghaoyu2002/interpoll/README.md

   - edit your accounts settings
   - delete your account

 # Possible Improvemnts
 - refactor UserProfile page
 - use more components over longer components (maybe)
 - add better security (don't put jwt in sessionStorage)
 - JWTs expire when page is closed, this can be quite annoying since opening a link in a new tab can log you out.
 Should use cookies for JWTs instead

+# Installation and Setup

+First run `npm install` then you will have access to the following commands.

+To install dependencies run `npm run install`

+In order to run the application you need a `.env` file which stores the environment variables.

 # Warning
 This is a sample website. <br/>